 Before we can go to the analysis of mood and modality

 itself, let us go back to the constituents of the Hallidayan

 which was introduced in the third

-Subject, Finite, Predicator, Complement,
+Subject, Finite, Predicator, Complement, Adjunct

 (See below for the definition of the marked/unmarked distinction in linguistics).